sanishsuwal7/devPortfolio/src/pages/projects/gleefactor/overview.md

 }
 ```

+**This function is created on demand whenever a new user subscribes to the mailing list.** The API keys are stored using environment variables and are as safe as if they were running on an external server.

 # Lessons Learned

 I worked with WP many years ago, before I got into modern javascript based frameworks.
-I think the technology works very well for some organizations, especially ones that have a lot of content and not many features.
-This project called for a flexible solution that would scale to fit the needs of the company's growth.
+I think the technology works very well for some organizations, especially ones that have a lot of content and not many features. **This project called for a flexible solution that would scale to fit the needs of the company's growth**.
 Moving the whole site away from WP would've been my choice but the client's requests made me re-evaluate the solutions.
-I'm satisfied with the result!
+In the end, I'm very satisfied with the result!